assoyas/TES3MP-Scripts/StartupScripts/README.md

 • Vampire state and clan depending on which clan you joined (tracked by an entry added to your spellbook).

-• All bound items are removed upon loggin in, since that should not be happening normally.
+• All bound items are removed upon loggin in, since they are stuck in your inventory after relogging.

 ## startupScripts.xlsx
 The excel spreadsheet file contains my findings of how the entities, variables and other things are modified by journal entries and which indexes do so.